AdobeDocs/commerce-cloud-service.en/help/cloud-guide/application/crons-property.md

 >[!NOTE]
 >
->For Starter environments and Pro Integration environments, the minimum interval is once per five minutes.
+>For Starter environments and Pro `integration` environments, the minimum interval is once per five minutes.
 For Pro Staging and Production environments, the minimum interval is once per minute.
 You cannot configure more frequent intervals than the default minimums.

 On Adobe Commerce Pro projects, the [auto-crons feature](#set-up-cron-jobs) must be enabled on your project before you can add custom cron jobs to Staging and Production environments using the `.magento.app.yaml` file.
 If this feature is not enabled, [Submit an Adobe Commerce Support ticket](https://experienceleague.adobe.com/docs/commerce-knowledge-base/kb/help-center-guide/magento-help-center-user-guide.html#submit-ticket) to enable auto-crons.